magpie-ea/magpie-backend/README.md

 <!-- markdown-toc end -->

 This is a server backend to run simple psychological experiments in the browser and online.
 It helps receive, store and retrieve data.

+A [live demo](https://babe-demo.herokuapp.com/) of the app is available.
+Note that this demo doesn't require user authentication.

+If you encounter any bugs during your experiments please [submit an issue](https://github.com/babe-project/BABE/issues).

+For the documentation of the entire _babe project, please refer to the [project site](https://babe-project.github.io/babe_site).

 Work on this project was funded via the project [Pro^3](http://www.xprag.de/?page_id=4759), which is part of the [XPRAG.de](http://www.xprag.de/) funded by the German Research
 Foundation (DFG Schwerpunktprogramm 1727).

-If you encounter any bugs during your experiments please [submit an issue](https://github.com/babe-project/BABE/issues).

-For the documentation of the entire _babe project, please refer to the [project site](https://babe-project.github.io/babe_site)

 # Server Documentation
 This section documents the server program.